Indonesian court to rule on changing electoral system ahead of elections - ExBulletin

 Indonesian court to rule on changing electoral system ahead of elections

-JAKARTA, June 12 (Reuters) – Indonesia’s Constitutional Court is expected to rule on Thursday on a bid to change the country’s electoral system, an official said, a case that has raised concerns about a possible postponement of elections in eight barely months. .
+JAKARTA — Indonesia’s Constitutional Court is expected to rule on Thursday on an attempt to change the country’s electoral system, an official said, a case that has raised concerns about a possible election delay in just eight months.

 The case filed by several politicians, including a member of the ruling Democratic Party of Struggle (PDI-P), calls for the return of a closed ballot system that was abandoned in 2008, where voters choose parties rather than local candidates.